 Several years before the HomeFirst initiative launched in Midtown, Midtown Blue Public Safety Officer Kristian McClendon led an effort to build an outreach program from scratch in order to do more to help homeless people she was seeing on the streets while patrolling the district.

 “Dealing with the homeless on a daily basis, I would ask, ‘Why do we keep dealing with the same people?
-Who does outreach for Midtown?” said McClendon, who served in the United States Army as a Transportation Officer for eight years before joining Midtown Blue.
+Who does outreach for Midtown?” said McClendon during an August 2019 interview.

 The DIY Approach to Finding Solutions